karmicdude/neovim/README.md

 - [flash.nvim] - Navigate your code with search labels, enhanced character motions
 - [markdown-preview.nvim] - Preview Markdown in browser with synchronised scrolling
 - [alpha.nvim] - A lua powered Dashboard for Neovim
+- [better-escape.nvim] - Escape from insert mode without delay when typing

 ## Colorscheme